iurman/iu-portfolio/portfolio-site/content/sections/about/about.md

 Previously at SuperLogics, I led the redesign of internal SharePoint sites and automation's as a Back End Developer Intern, and was instrumental in the company's transition from QuickBooks to NetSuite.
 I also gained hands-on experience in computer assembly, progressing from basic systems to specialized server configurations.

-On the side, I'm developing a health and fitness application that leverages GPT technology to deepen my understanding of Machine Learning and AI.
-I balance my professional commitments with academic pursuits, demonstrating strong time-management and multitasking abilities.
+On the side, I'm developing a health and fitness application that leverages my software engineering knowledge as well as AI technology to deepen my understanding of Machine Learning and AI.
+I do my best to balance not only my professional commitments but my academic pursuits and personal life.